Jubilee (character): Krakoan Era

 Shortly after Professor X established the Krakoan Era, Jubilee joins with Betsy Braddock, Captain Britain, Rogue, Gambit, and Apocalypse to form a new iteration of Excalibur.
-Jubilee helps the team with the investigation of the Otherworld, which gained connection to the island-nation through a magical gate.
+Jubilee helps the team with the investigation of Otherworld, which had become connected to Krakoa through a magical gate.

 Powers and abilities

 Mutant powers

-As a mutant, Jubilee has the power to generate pyrotechnic energy plasmoids from her hands, referred to as "fireworks."
-The plasmoids obey her mental control, travel where she directed them, arrange themselves in various shapes, and explode on her command.
+As a mutant, Jubilee has the power to generate pyrotechnic energy plasmoids from her hands, referred to as "fireworks".
+The plasmoids obey her mental control, travel where she directs them, arrange themselves in various shapes, and explode on her command.
 The strength of the blasts vary in degrees of power and intensity, and range from a multitude of colorful sparkles capable of temporarily blinding a person to a powerful detonation capable of smashing objects and destroying property.
 She can also detonate a precision burst inside a human brain to simulate the effects of a massive stroke.
 Jubilee can also absorb this energy back into her own body without harm.

 While training in Generation X, Emma Frost described Jubilee as having the untapped ability to detonate matter at a subatomic level, which in theory is the equivalent of a nuclear fusion bomb.
-Her moral stance on taking a life was observed by Emma during the Phalanx Covenant, when Jubilee explained her fear of killing someone should her powers ever flare up again, as they did during the Acts of Vengeance storyline in The Uncanny X-Men (she destroyed the Mandarin's mansion in a massive explosion, out of grief after believing that Wolverine had been killed).
+Her moral stance on taking a life was observed by Emma during the Phalanx Covenant, when Jubilee explained her fear of killing someone should her powers ever flare up again.
 Emma stated that Jubilee had unlimited potential and was one of the most powerful mutants she had ever encountered, being able to detonate matter at a sub-atomic level.
 Jubilee's Age of Apocalypse alternate had few qualms about using her powers, and made liberal use of her full ability.
 In X-Terminators, Jubilee makes good on all of Emma's speculations as she releases an Atom Bomb attack that completely destroys the Collector's spaceship (while also vaporizing her own clothes and all of the hair on her body).

 Jubilee also displayed an immunity to telepathy, allowing her to remain "invisible" to telepaths.
-She had, on occasion, used this ability to hide herself from telepathic scans and to block mental probes from Sentinels.
+She has, on occasion, used this ability to hide herself from telepathic scans and to block mental probes from Sentinels.

 In the aftermath of House of M, Jubilee was one of the many mutants to be depowered, but she has since regained her powers.